06 / 08 / 21

 What happens on Test Day?

 You will then head towards the testing room where you will be asked to read a rules document.
-This is where the examiner will check your provisional photocard licence.
 You will then be assigned a computer on the system, and you will be told which computer you need to sit at.
-The computers in the room are often placed at different angles, or have screen dividers to ensure that no one is breaking the rules.
+The computers in the room are often placed at different angles.
+Or have screen dividers to ensure that no one is breaking the rules.

 After you’ve sat down at the computer, take a few minutes to have a breather.
 You can use this time to familiarise yourself with the functionality before you begin.
 You can also use this time to calm yourself down, as it is likely you are really feeling the pressure now.

-TOP TIPS! - Be sure to remember your provisional licence photocard on the day, as you can’t take a test without it and will still face the fee.
-You’ll have a 15-minute period of grace to get accustomed to the touchscreen/computer mouse, and the way questions are laid out.
+As you can’t take a test without it and will still face the fee.
+You’ll have a 15-minute period of grace to get accustomed to the touchscreen/computer mouse.
+The way questions are laid out.
 Make sure you use this time wisely and familiarise yourself with the functionality before you begin.
 You can also use this time to calm yourself down, as it is likely you are really feeling the pressure now.
 Work through your questions one by one and skip any difficult ones until the end to avoid losing momentum by hitting the handy flag button.
 Make sure you check out our ‘Tips for Theory Test Day’ to make sure you know exactly how to prepare for the big day.

-Follow these key points in your theory test and fast track yourself towards a successful result and you could soon be driving your first car in no time at all.
+Follow these key points in your theory test.
+Fast track yourself towards a successful result and you could soon be driving your first car in no time at all.